-With the help of the Federal WH-347 form, certified payroll reports must include accurate information regarding your company, employees, contracts and projects.
+Using Federal Form WH-347, certified payroll reports must contain accurate information regarding your company, employees, contracts and projects.

-The DBA requires contractors and subcontracts to properly fill out weekly payrolls in order to satisfy Davis Bacon certified payroll requirements.
-Unfortunately, it can get complicated—and companies with federal jobs should beware, as there are stringent penalties for violations.
+Certified payroll reporting requirements can still get complicated, so companies with federal jobs should beware, as there are stringent penalties for violations.

 Certified Payroll Requirements

-Employees on Davis Bacon jobs must receive the prevailing wage and fringe benefits being paid to similarly employed laborers in the region, as determined by the Department of Labor (DOL).
+As we mentioned, employees on Davis Bacon jobs must receive the same prevailing wage and fringe benefits being paid to similarly employed laborers in the region.

 For contractors, selecting the correct job classification and making the right Wage Determination for each employee is critical to complying with DBA.
 Some categories are easy (plumber, painter, bricklayer) but others are more general (laborer), which can create confusion.